chRyNaN/dispatchers/docs/dispatchers/dispatchers/com.chrynan.dispatchers/-js-coroutine-dispatchers/main.md

-Default implementation CoroutineDispatcher: Android - Main JVM - JavaFx - Main (If there was an error obtaining the JavaFx Main CoroutineDispatcher, then it falls back to [default](default.md)) JVM - Swing - Main (If there was an error obtaining the Swing Main CoroutineDispatcher, then it falls back to [default](default.md)) JS - Default iOS - Default
+Default implementation CoroutineDispatcher: Android - Main JVM - JavaFx - Main (If there was an error obtaining the JavaFx Main CoroutineDispatcher, then it falls back to [default](default.md)) JVM - Swing - Main (If there was an error obtaining the Swing Main CoroutineDispatcher, then it falls back to [default](default.md)) JS - Default iOS - Custom Main implementation or Default